Out Processing Terminating Employees

 All City General employees who voluntary separate, are involuntarily terminated or who retire from the City.

 Resignations should be in writing, signed by the employee, and submitted at least two weeks before the effective date.

 Department must follow rules for terminating an employee as outlined in the Personnel Rules and Regulations.
 In general, the following steps should be followed by the designated department employee (usually either the HRC or the supervisor):

 - Schedule a time to meet with employee to complete the Employee out-processing form.
 This form can be found on the Form Portal at http://forms.fortworthtexas.gov/.

 - Confirm the last registered address of the separating employee and make any changes in PeopleSoft as needed.
-Inform the separating employee that the final paycheck and the year–end W-2 will be sent to the last registered address in the system.
+Inform the separating employee the year–end W-2 will be sent to the last registered address in the system.

 - Review the Employee Out-Processing form and the department’s Property Collection Checklist with the employee and have employee sign the Out Processing form.